rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 # Performance, Reliability, and Subscription Monitoring

 **TODO.
+Needs updating.
 Not sure if this text doesn't end up elsewhere?**

 A subscription to updates from a datastore is intended to obviate the need for polling.
 However, in order to do so, it is critical that subscribers can rely on the subscription and have confidence that they will indeed receive the subscribed updates without having to worry about updates being silently dropped.
 In other words, a subscription constitutes a promise on the side of the publisher to provide the receivers with updates per the terms of the subscription, or otherwise notify the receiver if t

 Now, there are many reasons why a publisher may at some point no longer be able to fulfill the terms of the subscription, even if the subscription had been initiated in good faith.
 For example, the volume of datastore nodes may be larger than anticipated, the interval may prove too short to send full updates in rapid succession, or an internal problem may prevent objects from being collected.
 For this reason, the solution defined in this document (1) mandates that a publisher notify receivers immediately and reliably whenever it encounters a situation in which it is unable to keep the terms of the subscription and (2) provides the publisher with the option to suspend the subscription in such a case.
 This includes indicating the fact that an update is incomplete as part of a "push-update" or "push-change-update" notification, as well as emitting a "subscription-suspended" notification as applicable.
 This is described further in Section 3.11.1.

 A publisher SHOULD reject a request for a subscription if it is unlikely that the publisher will be able to fulfill the terms of that subscription request.
 In such cases, it is preferable to have a subscriber request a less resource-intensive subscription than to deal with frequently degraded behavior.

 The solution builds on [RFC8639].
 As defined therein, any loss of an underlying transport connection will be detected and result in subscription termination (in the case of dynamic subscriptions) or suspension (in the case of configured subscriptions), ensuring that situations where the loss of update notifications would go unnoticed will not occur.

 ## Subscription Monitoring